 It is always a good employment practice to provide health care coverage for church employees.
-In some churches there are ministers and employees who have substandard health coverage or have no coverage at all.
+In the Church of God there are many ministers and employees who have substandard health coverage or have no coverage at all.
 Health insurance coverage continues to be one of the largest challenges in our churches today, and the responsible church will want to provide this coverage.
 When remitted by the congregation on behalf of the employee, health insurance premiums, just like retirement contributions are excluded from taxable income.